Thyroglobulin Antibody, Serum

 Patients with postpartum thyroiditis with persistently elevated thyroid autoantibody levels have an increased likelihood of permanent hypothyroidism.

-Following therapy of differentiated follicular-cell derived thyroid cancer, all patients who have no, or only trivial, amounts of normal residual thyroid tissue and no persistent or recurrent cancer will have undetectable or very low serum Tg levels.
+Following therapy of differentiated follicular-cell derived thyroid cancer, patients with no residual thyroid tissue and no persistent or recurrent cancer will have undetectable or very low serum Tg levels.
 Persistently elevated or rising serum Tg levels, either on or off thyroxine replacement therapy, suggest possible tumor persistence or recurrence.
-However, if a patient also has measurable anti-Tg autoantibody levels, the results of serum Tg measurements are unreliable.
-Anti-Tg autoantibodies may result in both falsely-low and, less commonly, falsely-high serum Tg measurements.
-Therefore, in anti-Tg-positive patients, serum Tg measurements should either not be used in thyroid cancer follow-up or be interpreted with extreme caution.
-A thyroglobulin antibody result of <22 IU/mL is unlikely to cause clinically significant thyroglobulin assay interference.
+However, if a patient also has measurable anti-Tg autoantibody levels, the results of serum Tg measurements may be unreliable.
+Anti-Tg may result in both falsely-low and, less commonly, falsely high serum Tg measurements.
+Therefore, in anti-Tg-positive patients, serum Tg measurements should not be used as the sole measurement for thyroid cancer follow-up and should be interpreted with caution.
+A thyroglobulin antibody result of <4.0 IU/mL is unlikely to cause clinically significant thyroglobulin assay interference.
 It is recommended that the thyroglobulin result be reviewed for concordance with clinical presentation.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Anti-Tg values determined by different methodologies might vary significantly and cannot be directly compared with one another.
+Antithyroglobulin (anti-Tg) and antithyroid peroxidase (anti-TPO) values determined by different methodologies might vary significantly and cannot be directly compared with one another.
 Some patients might show to be antibody-positive by some methods and antibody-negative by others.
-Comparing anti-Tg antibodies values from different methods might lead to erroneous clinical interpretation.
+Comparing anti-Tg and anti-TPO values from different methods might lead to erroneous clinical interpretation.